Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Consistency

 \subsection{Weaker Conditions for Special Cases}

-In the supplemental appendix we provide additional consistency results for two special cases of theoretical and practical relevance: \begin{itemize} \item the loss function is strongly convex and smooth (i.e., the second ``derivative'' of $\rho(y, \eta(\cdot); q)$ is bounded and bounded away from zero), or \item an ``unconnected'' basis (i.e., each basis function is supported on a single cell of $\Delta$) is employed. \end{itemize}
+In the supplemental appendix we provide additional consistency results for two special cases: \begin{itemize} \item the loss function is strongly convex and smooth (i.e., the second ``derivative'' of $\rho(y, \eta(\cdot); q)$ is bounded and bounded away from zero), or \item an unconnected basis (i.e., each basis function is supported on a single cell of $\Delta$) is employed. \end{itemize}